krashilili/Project2/README.md

 5. Your project must include some level of user-driven interaction (e.g. menus, dropdowns, textboxes, etc.)

 6. Your final dashboard should ideally include at least three views

+Bonus: we will attempt to deploy our app to Heroku.